 Important Tip: If you only want to use MFA for Office 365, don’t create an MFA provider in the Azure Management Portal.
 If you do, you will be redirected from Office 365 MFA to the paid version of MFA.

 The above-mentioned tool will help you to secure your Office 365 account by storing emails, calendars, and contacts to local storage.
 You can download all these mailbox items to your system and access them whenever it is required.
-To check the step by step working procedure of the tool, you can visit the following link:

 There are several manuals that can help you create a culture of cybersecurity awareness that your employees can use from the moment you hire them.
 It will help you teach your staff to recognize phishing email attacks to avoid being hacked and secure Office 365 account from such attacks.

 Your staff needs to know what a strong password is and how to set one up, how to protect their devices, and how to enable security features on Mac and Windows 10 computers.
 Your staff’s ongoing training keeps them up to date with the latest threats.

 Ransomware is software that restricts the access of an infected computer to data by locking the computer or encrypting the data.
 Once a computer is locked, it usually requires a ransom to extract money from the victims.
 This money is usually a cryptocurrency like bitcoin, and hackers claim that they will give you back access to your computer as soon as they receive the money.

 You can create email flows that block any file extensions that cybercriminals typically use for ransomware attacks.
 You can block all types of files that may contain malicious code or ransomware, or you can set up a rule to alert your employees when they are about to open an Office macro attachment.

 Malware is a generic term that includes many types of software that intentionally harm your computer.
 Malicious software can be Trojans, ransomware, viruses, spyware, etc. Malware is a short form of Malicious Software and it is important to educate your employees on how to avoid it.